-The following Code of Ethical Judicial Conduct is adopted and set forth as a proper guide for all members of the Student and Student Supreme Courts as an indication of what the campus community has a right to expect of these individuals.
+The following Code of Ethical Judicial Conduct is adopted and set forth [by-the Student-Court] as a proper guide for all members of the Student and Student Supreme Courts [Justices and lower-Judicial Bedies] as an indication of what the campus community has a right to expect of these individuals [its-Justices].
+[This Code is to apply to the Student Court, Student Faculty Grievance and Disciplinary Committees, and the Election Commission.]
 Any violations of this Code of Ethical Judicial Conduct can result in removal.